mcarifio/bashenv/README.md

 )
 f.x procs.node
 ```

+So the dot in the function names like `f.x` are something like `${category}.${action}`, e.g. `procs.node`.
+And it has nice
+default behavior that completion for `procs` includes the command itself and all the bashenv additions.
+Don't fight the tools.

 Couldn't you do this (say) with bash scripts in `~/.local/bin`?
 Yup.
 Do so if that's your preference.
 But personally I like
 `type procs.node` to remind myself of pertinent details about `procs`.
 But you do you.